A Blog Written By Skaters for Skaters

 - Another lower prices wheels option are the Radar Pure wheels rolling at just 38mm.

 Still following?
-Were posting these links to other articles to help you learn more about that specific topic.
-For example, to learn more about wheels, click here!
-Your choice!
+We’re posting these links to other articles to help you learn more about that specific topic.
+For example, gain a better understanding of what makes a wheel.

 3. Learn How to Properly Fall